 The classic character classes, like rogues, paladins, fighters, mages, and rangers will be available in the game, and the assortment of beasties to battle will constantly challenge your fighting abilities.

 But like any other RPG, this is not just a "hack-n-slash" game, and there are plenty of opportunities to interact with the locals and barter with the merchants.
 In many situations, it will be necessary to talk to people in order to gain more information about what is going on within the lands.
-Also, there are quests to unlock and complete, often opened by chatting with the people.
+Also, there are quests to gain and complete and often they can be gained by chatting with the people.

-Your party can never exceed six members, and you will be able to control their inventory and what equipment and weapons they will be using.
+Your party can never exceed 6 members, and you will be able to control their inventory and what equipment and weapons they will be wearing and using.
 They will have their own voices and will "babble" at times.

 The interface is very easy to use and gameplay is excellent.
-Environmental sounds are great and make you feel like you are really in the current location.
+Environmental sounds are good and make you feel like you are really outside or really inside a bustling tavern.

 The game screen is laid out in this way: on the right side are the party portraits (which can be clicked on at any time to bring up that characters info), on the left side are game options like a map, journal, character record, and load/save options, and on the bottom there are weapons, spells, or items (potions, magical items), that are being used.

-Overall, I would highly recommend this game, and it will more than likely make you an RPG fan and make you want to play all of the other great RPGs that are out there.
+So overall I would highly recommend this game, and it will more than likely make you an RPG fan and make you want too play all the other great RPG's that are out there.